chrisdchristo/capsule-maven-plugin/README.md

 Please note that the `package` command must have been executed before the `capsule:build` command can be run.

 The only requirement is to have the `<appClass>` attribute in the configuration.
 This is the class of your app that contains the main method which will be fired on startup.
 You must include the package path along with the class name (`hello` is the package and `HelloWorld` is the class name above).

+It is recommended to have specified the `capsule.version` property in your pom so that the capsule plugin knows which version of capsule to use.
+If none is specified, the default version of Capsule will be used as specified at the top of the readme (which may not be the latest).

 ## Building Automatically